evatrium/capsule/README.md

 - Shared centralized state and logic.
 - 2KB minified + gzipped.
 - No dispatching and no reducers!
 - As a bonus, capsule exports a simple, ultra light, 1-2 level nested Router component, Link component and a slim routing API for an extra 1.28KB.
-See the [docs](https://github.com/iosio/capsule/blob/master/docs/routing/README.md).
+See the [routing docs](https://github.com/iosio/capsule/blob/master/docs/routing/README.md).

 ## Installation